 . . . .

-The full benefits of Vitamin D remained hidden from me until I red research some years ago.
-I realized this made total sense; after all, we evolved in the very sunny environment of Africa.
-The people who moved north developed whiter skin to let more sunlight in to synthesize sufficient vitamin D. Now we do most of our living indoors, and there’s no sunshine there.
-Hence, supplements would be crucial.
+Recent research shows we may need up to 10 times more vitamin D than previously thought.
+I realize this makes total sense.
+Skin produces vitamin D from sunshine, and we evolved in the very sunny environment of Africa.
+People who migrated north out of Africa had to evolve lighter skin to admit more sunlight to synthesize adequate vitamin D. Now we do most of our living indoors, and there’s no sunshine there.
+Hence, vitamin D supplements would be crucial.
 That is even truer for darker skin folks living in northern climates.
-It turns out we need at least 10 times what science thought was the Daily requirement.
-Science gets there eventually, it just takes time.

 The lack of essential fats in our diet has been another recent discovery.
-Unlike most fats in our diet, these turn out to play a key role in the immune system, among other things.
+Unlike most fats in our diet, these turn out to play a key role in the health of the immune system, among other things.
 Fish is a major source for these essential fats.
-However, great apes don’t eat many fish.
-In fact, none I’d guess.
-So where else would animals like us get these essential oils?
+However, great apes don’t eat many, if any, fish.
+So where else would primates get these essential oils?
 Interestingly, the most widespread source of these particular lipids (fatty acids) is green vegetables!
-There you go; just eat your several kilograms — about 10 pounds.
+There you go — just eat your several kilograms of veggies.

 Well, we know that’s not practical.
 It turns out, animals that eat green veggies have a higher proportion of omega-3 lipids in their fat, and insects are the main green veggie predator out there.
-There you go; just eat your bugs too.
+There you go — just eat your several ounces of bugs too.

 Insects would have been a major food for our ancestors, just as they are for chimpanzees today.
-Alas, dietary insects are not very practical either — at least yet.
+Alas, dietary insects are not very practical — at least yet.
 A good alternative is to eat green veggies, walnuts, and ground flax seed.
 They’re tasty and contain many other essential nutrients.